Loading resources...

 Spray foam insulation relies on Board-Foot (BF) pricing, rather than simple square feet.
 One board foot is equivalent to 1 square foot covered with 1 inch of thickness.

-1,500 Sq Ft attic, requiring 4 inches of closed-cell insulation for massive heat containment:
+1,500 Sq Ft attic, using 4 inches of closed-cell insulation for a higher-R roof deck assembly:

 1,500 sq ft × 4 inches = 6,000 BF • 6,000 BF × $1.30 = $7,800 estimated range